-Students who place into college success mathematics are able to complete their remediation and successfully take a math course which will fulfill their degree requirements in two years or less.
-The following sequence is advised for students to complete their math AA or AS degree requirements:
+Students who place into College Success Mathematics are able to complete their remediation and successfully take a Math course that will fulfill their degree requirements in two years or less.
+The following sequence is advised for students to complete their Math AA or AS degree requirements:

-Step 1: Before taking a Math Placement test, attend one of the FREE math review sessions.
+Step 1: Before taking a Math Placement Test, attend one of the FREE Math review sessions.
 These sessions are designed to help students refresh their skills and prepare for the placement test.
 Review sessions are offered at least once a month.
 Information about upcoming sessions is available in the Assessment Services Office, Ext.
 3450.
 Additional information can be obtained by contacting Mr. Hayes at Ext.
 3964.

 Step 2: Take a placement test in Room C-111.
 The placement test can be completed either on the computer or with paper and pencil.
 Students may use a calculator on part of the exam.
-There are several levels of the math placement exam; each is designed to test a higher level of mathematics.
+There are several levels of the Math placement exam; each is designed to test a higher level of Mathematics.
 Be sure to seek assistance from the testing supervisor to ensure that you are selecting the form most appropriate for you.

-Step 3: The score you receive will indicate which level of mathematics is best for you.
+Step 3: The score you receive will indicate which level of Mathematics is best for you.
 The courses for which you are eligible will be on the evaluation form.
 Many students need a refresher class before they are ready to take a course which will fulfill the degree requirements.
 The class indicated on the form will be the starting point for you.

-Step 4: Register for your first mathematics class during your first semester at Triton.
+Step 4: Register for your first Mathematics class during your first semester at Triton.
 Sometimes students need more than one brush-up class before they can take a class which will meet the degree requirements.
-Do not wait to take math classes until the last semester you are here at Triton; this may very well delay your graduation.
+Do not wait to take Math classes until the last semester you are here at Triton; this may very well delay your graduation.

 Step 5: Students who are getting an AA or AS degree may fulfill their degree requirements with many courses.
-The ones which have the prerequisite of MAT 085, Algebra and Geometry II, are MAT
+The ones that have the prerequisite of MAT 085, Algebra and Geometry II, are MAT 101♦, Quantitative Literacy, MAT 102♦, Liberal Arts Math, MAT 170♦,